Administration

 Scientific Director

-James S. Krause, Ph.D., holds the rank of Professor and serves as the Associate Dean for Research in the College of Health Professions at the Medical University of South Carolina (MUSC).
+James S. Krause, Ph.D., holds the rank of Distinguished University Professor and serves as the Associate Dean for Research in the College of Health Professions at the Medical University of South Carolina (MUSC).
 He serves as Director of the Center for Rehabilitation Research in Neurologic Conditions and Scientific Director of the South Carolina Spinal Cord Injury Research Fund which provides funding for basic, applied, and interdisciplinary studies of spinal cord injury (SCI).
-Dr. Krause also serves as Director on two federally funded centers including the Center on Health Outcomes Research and Capacity Building for Underserved Populations with SCI and TBI and the Rehabilitation Research and Training Center on Secondary Conditions in Individuals with SCI.
-He has served as principal investigator on 12 additional federal research grants of long-term outcomes and SCI.
-These include a 35-year longitudinal study of SCI, two longitudinal studies of vocational interests, two studies of secondary conditions, and four studies of mortality.
-He was also principal investigator of two projects within the SCI Model Systems and currently serves as a consultant on the Georgia SCI Model Systems Center.
-Dr. Krause has served as first author on over 90 articles in peer-reviewed journals and has made over 150 presentations at national and international professional conferences.
-He has published extensively on SCI including the areas of employment, vocational interests, quality of life, health and secondary conditions, and risk for early mortality.
-A substantial portion of his research work has also focused on disparities in health behaviors, employment, and health outcomes among Caucasian, African-American, Latino, and Native American participants with SCI.
+Dr. Krause also serves as principal investigator on federally funded studies, including the 50-year SCI longitudinal aging study, a study of opioid misuse and SCI, and a longitudinal study of quality employment outcomes for people with SCI, multiple sclerosis, and stroke.
+He has collaborated on the Georgia SCI model systems since 1993.
+He currently serves as PI of the Outcomes after SCI South Carolina database.
+Dr. Krause has served as first author on over 125 articles in peer-reviewed journals and has made or contributed to over 300 presentations at national and international professional conferences.
+He has published extensively on SCI including the areas of employment, racial ethnic disparities in outcomes, health and secondary conditions, and risk for early mortality.
+He has received several awards for scholarship and career contributions including induction into the SCI Hall of Fame (2008), the National Medtronic Courage Award in 2011, and the South Carolina Governor’s Award for Excellence in Science in 2023.

 krause@musc.edu